 Since 2008, Becca Heller has gone from being a law student helping six families of Iraqi refugees she met during a summer break to being the leader of an organization providing free, comprehensive legal representation through every step of the registration, protection and resettlement process to refugees seeking safe resettlement.
 IRAP leverages a growing network of law students from 29 law school chapters and pro bono attorneys from over 75 international firms and corporations to work on the most urgent refugee cases, connecting places with excess legal resources to places with excess legal needs.

-In 2018, Becca was awarded a Macarthur Genius Grant.
+In 2018, Heller was awarded a Macarthur Genius Grant.

 For more past recipients, click here.

 “David Carliner; Active in Unpopular Causes,” The Washington Post (Sept.
 23, 2007)

 “David Carliner, Lawyer and Immigration Advocate Is Dead at 89,” The New York Times (Sept.
 22, 2007)